-The Women's Issues Committee (WIC) identifies and researches critical issues impacting women and girls in education in the current political climate, and assists in explaining and outlining action steps on these issues that can be shared with affiliates and members.
-The committee also provides input to the national Racial and Social Justice Conference Planning Committee, reviews testimonies from WIC hearings, and organizes the broad themes that will inform and enhance NEA's Strategic Objectives.
+The Women's Issues Committee (WIC) identifies and researches critical issues impacting women and girls in education in the current political climate, and assists in explaining and outlining action steps on these issues to share with affiliates and members.
+The committee also provides input to the national MLT/WLT and Racial and Social Justice Conference Planning Committees, reviews testimonies from WIC hearings, and organizes the broad themes that will inform implementation of NEA's Strategic Objectives.